The Hilarious Posters

-The Hilarious Posters (Les Affiches en goguette) is a 1906 French short silent film by Georges Méliès.
+The Hilarious Posters (Les Affiches en goguette) is a 1906 French silent trick film by Georges Méliès.
 It was sold by Méliès's Star Film Company and is numbered 821–823 in its catalogues.

 Plot

 On a large canvas-and-wood billboard, a man glues a poster showing two stars of L'Amour à crédit, a show at the Parisiana music hall.
 It is surrounded by posters showing other figures, advertising various products: Poirot meat extract, Tripaulin paint, Nouveau Dépôt porcelain, Poudre de Fées face powder, Quinquina au Cacao liqueur, Trouillottine lamps, and Mignon corsets.
 The man leaves, and two gendarmes pass by.

 As soon as the coast is clear, the people shown in the posters begin coming to life.
 The two Parisiana stars leave their poster entirely and walk around, busily talking to the residents of the other posters.
 A fracas breaks out when one of the stars begins flirting with the corset model, and the porcelain vendor drops his wares onto the ground.
 The figures turn back into flat images as the gendarmes pass by again.

 As a well-dressed gentleman crosses in front of the posters, they come alive again and begin throwing all their wares at him.
 The two gendarmes and two officers rush onto the scene, and all four are soon covered with face powder, powdered paint, and other products.
 The whole billboard comes toppling down with a crash, revealing the poster residents in real life behind a fence.
 As the police set the billboard to rights and look through the torn posters, they see all the poster residents dance happily off.